IndexThePlanet/Logan/SRA_list.md

 The query above retrieves accessions released after 7 September 2021, where the associated samples were collected in Brazil.

-## Advanced method (STAT)
+### Advanced method (STAT)

-This method doesn't simply use the SRA metadata provided by submitters, but uses inferred taxonomy in sequences.
+This next method goes a step further, because it doesn't simply use the SRA metadata provided by submitters, but uses inferred taxonomy in sequences.
 An example usage is shown [in this other tutorial](https://github.com/IndexThePlanet/Logan/blob/main/Chickens.md#getting-a-list-of-accessions) as well.

 NCBI has annotated the entire SRA with a rough taxonomy of each accession.
 Check out their paper: https://pmc.ncbi.nlm.nih.gov/articles/PMC8450716/